 WLNI, Lynchburg’s News and Information Station, delivers the latest local news, information, and conversation to the Lynchburg area using a variety of platforms.

-WLNI is the Lynchburg home for many of the nation’s top-rated talk programs, including Rush Limbaugh, Sean Hannity, and Brian Kilmeade.
+WLNI is the Lynchburg home for many of the nation’s top-rated talk programs, including Brian Kilmeade, Dan Bongino, and Sean Hannity.

 The station also offers plenty of local programming, including The Morning Line from 6 to 9am and the Sportsline from 5 to 7pm.
 Both local shows feature conversations with listeners and newsmakers about the issues of the day.

 WLNI also has large and varied offering of local programs from 7am to 2pm Staurdays as well.

 WLNI is also committed to reporting relevant news for the Lynchburg area.
 The station is a Fox News affiliate.
 In addition to regular national and local newscasts throughout the day, WLNI local news is also distributed via our website, WLNI.com, and social media channels such as Facebook, Twitter and Instagram.

 WLNI has a rich history in the community.
 It started in 1994 as Lynchburg’s first full-time talk FM.
 3 Daughters Media took over the station in 1998, broadcasting from a studio in Madison Heights.